veteransaffairscanada/vac-benefits-directory/DOCUMENTATION.md

 Upon boot, and every hour after, the server will download and cache all the translation strings in memory (A refresh of the cache can also be requested upon demand).
 The strings are then stored in `redux` and made available to all `react` compoments.
 A `translation` function then takes the `key` of a string and looks up the matching value in the corresponding locale.

 When a new string is added to `AirTable`, both an English and a French version are included.
 If the person adding the string is not comfortable in both official languages they are encouraged to add a `[TRANSLATE]` in front of the translation that they are uncomfortable with.
 This allows other members of the team to see the incomplete translation both in `AirTable` and the actual application, allowing them to fix the string if they have sufficient proficiency.

-### Heroku

-#### What is Heroku?

-[Heroku](https://www.heroku.com) is a "platform as a service" that enables developers to build, run, and operate applications entirely in the cloud.
-In particular, Heroku allows quick and easy deployment of apps, either manually through a CLI or through the Heroku web interface.

-#### Why and how are we using it?

-We are using Heroku for two purposes:

-- to allow us to quickly deploy a fixed branch to the web (for user and accessibility testing, and the VAC Working Group), and
-- to create apps from branches to help with pull request review

-We have a Heroku "CDS team" which the developers have admin access to, at https://dashboard.heroku.com/teams/cds/overview

-To create a one-off app:

-- Use the "New" button in the upper right corner, and click "Create new app".
-- Give the app a name and click "Create app".
-- The app's page opens.
-Under Deploy, connect the app to GitHub and a specific repo.
-- choose a branch to deploy.

-Heroku also automatically creates an app for each PR in our repository.
-This is extremely useful for code review.
-Heroku will add a link to the app in the GitHub PR.

-To set up PR review apps we use a Heroku Pipeline.
-From the dashboard:

-- Click New / Create new pipeline.
-- Give the pipeline a name, connect it to a repo and click "Create pipeline".
-- Add an existing app (or create a new one) to the Staging or Production sections.
-  The review apps will inherit environment variables from this app.
-- Click "Enable Review Apps".
-- Check the box next to "Create new review apps for new pull requests automatically".
-- Click "Enable".

-#### How does one get access?

-To join the CDS Heroku team, create a (free) Heroku account and email vac@cds-snc.ca with your account details so we can add you to the team.
-Note that our PR apps are automatically created by Heroku, so developers do not require Heroku access to have review apps created for their PRs.

 ### Contributing to GitHub repo